chandanhpcic/docs/source/manual/how-tos/cloud_backup.rst

     .. image:: ./images/google_manage_resources.png

--  On the next page enter a name for your project, for example "OPNsense Backups".
+-  On the next page enter a name for your project, for example "Reticen8 Backups".
 You may leave it as the default name ("My Project #####"), as it does not really matter.
 Then click on the **CREATE** button:

     .. image:: ./images/google_create_project.png